For More information

 The extremely sad fact of the matter is that it’s a necessary consideration at this point in the United States of America.
 While we can’t provide you with an exact estimate of cost (Johnson says the cost varies based on the substrate and the thickness desired,) what we can tell you is that it’s not as expensive as you might think.
 For more information, check out our BallistiCrete page.

 BallistiCrete is something that could be installed over the summer when students aren’t around, and it wouldn’t look like anything special was being done — just regular, routine maintenance like painting or wall repairs.

 One of the coolest things about BallistiCrete (aside from you know… the fact that it makes your home bulletproof) is that it was invented with the environment in mind.
 The inventor, Andrew C. Dennis, is environmentally conscious at his core and simply didn’t want to develop a product that caused harm to the planet or to the people who would make it be around it on a daily basis.

-BallistiCrete (as well as GigiCrete’s other products: StuccoMax and PlasterMax, also developed by Dennis) is zero VOC (volatile organic compound) and specifically doesn’t use any cement (it’s the third largest industrial pollutant, according to the Environmental Protection Agency) or plaster because it oftentimes includes silica sand, which has been reliably linked to cancer.
+BallistiCrete (as well as GigaCrete’s other products: StuccoMax and PlasterMax, also developed by Dennis) produces zero VOC (volatile organic compound) and specifically doesn’t use any cement (it’s the third largest industrial pollutant, according to the Environmental Protection Agency) or plaster because it oftentimes includes silica sand, which has been reliably linked to cancer.

 While sustainability may not be your deciding factor when choosing to bulletproof your home, BallistiCrete is a product you can feel good about because it won’t do any harm to the people making it or living with it.